wpwupingwp/novowrap/README.md

       * [Merge](#merge)
    * [Performance](#performance)
 # Feature
-:heart: Assembly chloroplast genomes from given NGS data, with minimal parameters to set.
+:heavy_check_mark: Assembly chloroplast genomes from given NGS data, with minimal parameters to set.
 Also support batch mode.

 Automatic generate uniform conformation with reference (typically, start from _trnH-psbA_, and, SSC/LSC region have same direction with reference).

-:yellow_heart: Merge contigs according to overlapping region.
+:heavy_check_mark: Merge contigs according to overlapping region.
 May handle Invert-Repeat fragments.

-:blue_heart: Validate assembly results by comparing the synteny and sequence homology with given reference (or taxonomy name).
+:heavy_check_mark: Validate assembly results by comparing the synteny and sequence homology with given reference (or taxonomy name).
 # Prerequisite
 ## Hardware